OneKey-Network/addressability-framework/operator-api-spec-mvp/Readme.md

 2. Add a `receiver` element to this JSON object and set it to **the domain name of the recipient of the message**.
 3. Recursively alphabetically **sort all keys** of the JSON object.
 4. Encode it **as a query string**
-5. Generates a SHA256 hash from this string
-6. Sign it with the sender's private key, using ECDSA NIST P-256
+5. Sign it with the sender's private key, using ECDSA NIST P-256

 ### Examples